kthiru-44/kthiru-44/README.md

 Hi, I’m Thiru.

-I’m an undergraduate student starting my B.Tech in Computer Science or ECE, with a deep interest in quantum computing and software systems.
+I’m an undergraduate student starting my B.Tech in Computer Science , with a deep interest in quantum computing and software systems.

 Currently learning:
 - Python